vegantransistor/BoschSmartHome/P5/README.md

 # Set up mitmproxy to sniff TLS traffic between Bosch Smart Home App and Cloud

 In this post you will learn how to set up [mitmproxy](https://mitmproxy.org/) to intercept TLS traffic between the Bosch Smart Home App and the Bosch Smart Home Cloud.
-Warning: this setup only works in a remote setting involving the cloud, i.e. app and SHC are **not** in the same network.
+Warning: this setup only works in a remote setting involving the cloud, i.e. app and Smart Home Controller are **not** in the same network.

 There are two ways to run TLS interception with mitmproxy:
 1. Modifying the app and rebuilding it